seanzhangkx8/ConvoKit/doc/source/awry.rst

 Metadata for each utterance include:

 * is_section_header: whether the utterance is a conversation "title" or "subject" as seen on the original talk page (if true, this utterance should be ignored when doing any NLP tasks)
-* comment_has_personal_attack: whether this comment was judged by 3 crowdsourced workers to contain a personal attack
+* comment_has_personal_attack: whether this comment was judged by 3 crowdsourced annotators to contain a personal attack
 * parsed: parsed version of the utterance text, represented as a SpaCy Doc